 12 mins: The egg is mostly hard-boiled.
 The yolk is almost fully cooked.

-However, keep in mind that shio yudetamago doesn't involve cooling the eggs in cold water after boiling, so there's a possibility that the eggs might cook a bit more than the specified time conditions.
+However, keep in mind that shio yudetamago doesn't require cooling the eggs in cold water after boiling, so there is a possibility that the eggs might cook a bit more than the specified time conditions.

 Ingredients